By Ernst Lamothe Jr.

 “Each person enters the office with different worries or issues they would like to resolve within themselves, and they have to understand that it can take many sessions to resolve,” said Schwartz.
 “Everyone heals differently, so someone can feel better with just one session and with others it takes several sessions to see results.

-Many people suffer from multiple things rather than just one or two, and in this case, Schwartz mentions that each session will work on healing one part of the body at a time rather than focusing on healing everything altogether.
+According to The Jaguar Path shamanic training, many people suffer from multiple things rather than just one or two, and in this case, Schwartz mentions that each session will work on healing one part of the body at a time rather than focusing on healing everything altogether.
 In reality, healing takes time whether that is one week to a whole year, so it is important to always listen to your body.

 5. Triggering different emotions